Property (T) and strong $1$-boundedness for von Neumann algebras

-One deduces Theorem \ref{thm: vanishing L2 Betti} from Theorem \ref{thm: von Neumann algebraic} through the well-known relationship between group cocycles and derivations on the group algebra.
-One then parameterizes the derivations in terms of their action on a self-adjoint generating set, hence obtains a bijection between derivations and vectors $z$ in the kernel of $\partial f(x)$.
-Looking at cocycles that are orthogonal to the inner cocycles results in the additional condition of $\sum_{j=1}^d [x_j, z_j] = 0$, or that $z$ is in the kernel of the commutator operator in the first row of the matrix $D_f(x)$.
-Hence, the first $\ell^2$-Betti number is the Murray-von Neumann dimension of the kernel of $D_f$.

-The condition \eqref{eq: integrable} is needed for the microstates argument to go through.
-This hypothesis is nontrivial to check in the group case, and this is where one uses the assumption of soficity.
-The bound \eqref{eq: integrable} expresses positivity of a certain Fuglede-Kadison determinant, which is known for sofic groups \cite{ElekSzaboDeterminant}.
-We remark that Shlyakhtenko's results about vanishing $L^2$-Betti numbers have been generalized to $*$-algebras that are not group algebras \cite{BrannanVergnioux}, but this still requires some way of controlling the Fuglede-Kadison determinant.
-Thus, while Theorem \ref{thm: vanishing L2 Betti} can be used to show strong $1$-boundedness for sofic Property (T) groups, there is little hope of adapting this method to general Property (T) von Neumann algebras (or even general Property (T) groups) without some analog of soficity.
+Finally, we remark that another possible route to deduce strong $1$-boundedness from Property (T) would be to go through the arguments with $\ell^2$-Betti numbers as in \cite{Shl2015}.
+Shlyakhtenko showed that every finitely presented sofic group with vanishing first $\ell^2$ Betti number is strongly $1$-bounded, which in particular includes finitely presented Property (T) sofic groups.
+However, an essential ingredient in this approach is to verify the positivity of a certain Fuglede-Kadison determinant, and in the group case the only known method to do this is through soficity \cite{ElekSzaboDeterminant}.
+Although Shlyakhtenko's methods have been generalized to $*$-algebras that are not group algebras \cite{BrannanVergnioux}, this still requires some way of controlling the Fuglede-Kadison determinant, hence it is currently not possible to adapt this method to general Property (T) von Neumann algebras (or even general Property (T) groups) without some analog of soficity.